Tamil Nadu extends breakfast scheme to all 31,000 government schools

 The Tamil Nadu government on Friday extended the Chief Minister’s Breakfast Scheme to all 31,000 government schools across the state, covering 17 lakh students.

-The Dravida Munnetra Kazhagam government had launched the scheme on September 15 to ensure that students came to school without hunger.
-At the time, the scheme provided breakfast to over 1.14 lakh students between Class 1 and Class 5 studying in 1,545 government schools.
+The Dravida Munnetra Kazhagam government had launched the scheme on September 15 to ensure that students eat breakfast.
+At the time, the scheme covered over 1.14 lakh Class 1 and Class 5 students studying in 1,545 government schools.

-The scheme is aimed at reducing hunger, preventing malnutrition, achieving average height in children and preventing underweight and anaemia as well as vitamin B12 deficiency, The Hindu reported.
+The scheme is aimed at reducing hunger, preventing malnutrition, anaemia as well as vitamin B12 deficiency and ensuring that children are not underweight, The Hindu reported.

 Since its launch, 90% of beneficiary schools have reported improvement in attendance of the students, reported the Deccan Herald.